fdr896/alchemistry/README.md

 Write: "[toolName] [toolName]" # like this you can try to fold two tools

-after all commands you should tap 'Enter' to input command again
+After all commands you should tap 'Enter' to input command again